AriFordsham/GHCWiki/kind-system.md

 - `Succ` has kind `* -> *`, whereas really the programmer wants to enforce that the argument to `Succ` will only ever consist of `Zero`s or `Succ`s.  i.e. the `* -> *` kind given to `Succ` is far to relaxed.

-- We then decalare a new data type to hold lists parameterised by their lengths.
+- We then declare a new data type to hold lists parameterised by their lengths.

 - `List` has kind `* -> * -> *`, which really doesn't tell us anything other than its arity.
 An alternative definition could have been: `data List item len where ... `, although this adds only pedagogical information, and nothing new that the compiler can statically check.

 - The `Cons` constructor actually has a mistake in it.
 The second argument (`List n a`) has the names to the type parameters flipped.
-The compiler cannot detect this, and the error will become apparant at use sites which are at a distance from this declaration site.
+The compiler cannot detect this, and the error will become apparent at use sites which are at a distance from this declaration site.

 - Nothing stops a user creating the silly type `List Int Int` even though the intention is that the second argument is structured out of `Succ`s and `Zero`s.

+---

+## Basic proposal

 We propose to add new base kinds other than `*` using a simple notation.
 The above example *could* become: